Pamela Eells O'Connell

 She was nominated for two Primetime Emmy Awards for her work on The Suite Life of Zack & Cody, as a part of the producing and writing team.
 In the first few years of her career she worked with fellow producer and writer Sally Lapiduss until 1995.

-In 2010, O'Connell formed the production company Bon Mot Productions, the first series under the company was the third and final season of The Suite Life on Deck.
+In 2010, O'Connell formed the production company Bon Mot Productions, and the first series under the company was the third and final season of The Suite Life on Deck.